austenito/austenito.com/source/_posts/2008-01-23-hackystat-mini-feed-part-2.markdown

-This new service will allow multiple views such as the Rails webapp I'm writing, RSS feed viewers (Maybe RSS isn't a view, but I want people to have that information available via RSS), twitter, and other apps to be able to request the mini-feed information via webservice calls.Now what type of information can be requested?I've only gotten through half of the RESTful Webservices book so I only know how (relatively speaking since I'm still a REST noob) to design a service allowing clients to GET information.
-I'm probably going to take a look at the telemetry service or the [SensorBaseClient][4] class in order to figure out how to get my service working.With the new service comes a Mini-Feed REST API that I must design .
+This new service will allow multiple views such as the Rails webapp I'm writing, RSS feed viewers (Maybe RSS isn't a view, but I want people to have that information available via RSS), twitter, and other apps to be able to request the mini-feed information via webservice calls.

+Now what type of information can be requested?
+I've only gotten through half of the RESTful Webservices book so I only know how (relatively speaking since I'm still a REST noob) to design a service allowing clients to GET information.
+I'm probably going to take a look at the telemetry service or the [SensorBaseClient][4] class in order to figure out how to get my service working.With the new service comes a Mini-Feed REST API that I must design.
 I have to think of what type of information can be requested by clients.
 Here are some of my initial thoughts:

-- Mini-feed information spanning all projects, kind of like what twitter does on it's public timeline.- Relevant mini-feed information for a specific project.
+- Mini-feed information spanning all projects, kind of like what twitter does on it's public timeline.
+- Relevant mini-feed information for a specific project.
 - Relevant mini-feed information for a set of users
 - The start and end time of the information can be specified to reduce/expand the grain size.
 - Webservice calls to filter the data.
 (Explanation below)The ideas I just listed above isn't anything new.